Small Town Wisconsin

 Small Town Wisconsin is a 2020 American drama film written by Jason Naczek, directed by Niels Mueller and starring David Sullivan, Kristen Johnston and Bill Heck.
 Alexander Payne and Jinhua Yang served as executive producers of the film.

 The film was released in theaters in the United States on June 10, 2022, by Quiver Distribution.

+Plot

+After losing a custody battle, perpetual teenager Wayne Stobierski steals his son away for one last father-son weekend to the city of their dreams - Milwaukee, Wisconsin.
+What's supposed to be a light-hearted adventure, transforms into a journey of profound redemption.